mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     ```

     Use `#!java new IdEncoder().parseNodeId("1aL6sVX49Cb")` to get the node id.
-    This will print the corresponding node to console.
-Clicking it will open in in MPS:
+    This will print the corresponding node to the console.
+Clicking it will open in MPS:

     ```java
     #nodes.where({~it =>